swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 We intend to implement a simpler behavior more inline with ICU and Java.
 A `\DDD` sequence that does not start with a `0` will be treated as a backreference, otherwise it will be treated as an octal sequence.
 If an invalid backreference is formed with this syntax, we will suggest prefixing with a `0` if an octal sequence is desired.

-One further difference between engines exists with this syntax in the octal sequence case.
+One further difference exists between engines in the octal sequence case.
 In ICU, up to 3 additional digits are read after the `0`.
 In PCRE, only 2 additional digits may be interpreted as octal, the last is literal.
 We intend to follow the ICU behavior, as it is necessary when requiring a `0` prefix.

 ### `\x`